PickNikRobotics/ik_benchmarking/README.md

 - `moveit_config_pkg`: Specifies the MoveIt configuration package for the robot arm you are benchmarking.
 For example, `moveit_resources_panda_moveit_config` is used for the Panda robot arm.
-By convention, the MoveIt configuration packes are named `robot_moveit_config` or `moveit_resources_robot_moveit_config`.
-Your robot's MoveIt config package should follow this conveniton.
+By convention, the MoveIt configuration packages are named `robot_moveit_config` or `moveit_resources_robot_moveit_config`.
+Your robot's MoveIt config package should follow this convention.

 - `move_group`: Indicates the name of the move group that you wish to benchmark.
 In the example, the move group is `panda_arm`.